luiscachog/luiscachog.io/content/es/blog/posts.md

 +++
 # A Recent Blog Posts section created with the Pages widget.
 # This section displays recent blog posts from `content/post/`.
+lastmod = 2020-08-01
 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 21  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Posts"
+title = "Artículos Recientes"
-subtitle = "Posts del Blog"
+subtitle = "最近の記事"
+identifier = "posts"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "post"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 4
+  count = 5

   # Choose how many pages you would like to offset by
   offset = 0